02Raj/note-app-service/ARCHITECTURE.md

 This integration allows the application to offer a "preparation analysis" feature, giving users AI-powered feedback on their study habits.

+### Mock Interview Feature

+The application provides a mock interview feature to help users practice for technical interviews.

+- **`mockInterview.routes.js`**: Defines endpoints for starting interviews, submitting answers, and getting feedback.
+- **`mockInterview.controller.js`**: Handles the logic for creating interview sessions, processing user answers, and interacting with the Gemini API for generating questions and feedback.
+- **`mockInterview.service.js`**: Contains the core business logic for the mock interview feature, including communication with the Gemini API to get interview questions and evaluate answers.
+- **`gemini.service.js`**: The Gemini service is also used by the mock interview feature to generate questions and analyze user responses, providing a realistic interview experience.

 ## 6. Database Schema

 The application uses several Mongoose models to define the database schema.
 The key models are: